Buying a House Checklist (Free Printable PDF)

 Why use a house hunting checklist

 When you start to look at houses it will likely happen all at once.
 When you have found a good real estate agent, and are done with looking for houses online, you will start heading out and looking at houses.
 Your realtor will likely take you to several houses on the first time out to give you a better idea of what is out there and give you an idea of how much house you can afford based on the homes in areas you are looking.

 How to Use the House Hunt Checklist Template

-This checklist is a one page printable that you can take with you when you go through any house.
+This checklist is a one-page printable that you can take with you when you go through any house.
 While you are looking around just take some quick notes and maybe snap a photo or two if it’s allowed and then you can compare all the houses afterward.
 Here are the different parts of the checklist and how to use it.
 Print off multiple copies if you plan on seeing many houses.
 This is a useful buying a house checklist for when you are viewing houses.

 Part 1 of the Buying a Home Checklist: House Information

 This is where you enter in the details from the listing including the address, asking price, square footage, and a few other items.
 These are all good to know at a glance because when you are comparing houses you want to know the details quickly.
 Your real estate agent should provide you with this before you take your tour of the house.

 Part 2 of the House Hunting Checklist: Rooms

 This part of the checklist is for you to make a quick assessment of any room and give it one out of three.
 Either you love it, hate it or it’s “ok” meaning you don’t really care either way.
 Doing this is a huge benefit because you can see very quickly what you do and don’t like about a place without having to remember all the details.